Roberto Micheletti

-Roberto Micheletti Baín (born August 13, 1943) is a Honduran politician who served as the interim and 36th president of Honduras from June 28, 2009, to January 27, 2010, as a result of the 2009 Honduran coup d'état.
+Roberto Micheletti Baín (born 13 August 1943) is a Honduran politician who served as the interim and 36th president of Honduras from 28 June 2009, to 27 January 2010, as a result of the 2009 Honduran coup d'état.

 The Honduran military ousted the President, and the National Congress read a letter of resignation, which was refuted two minutes later by Manuel Zelaya in conversation with CNN en Español; days later, the coup-plotters claimed that the Supreme Court had ordered to forcefully detain President Manuel Zelaya because "he was violating the Honduran constitution"; Zelaya was exiled rather than arrested.
 Micheletti, constitutionally next in line for the presidency, was sworn in as president by the National Congress a few hours after Zelaya was sent into exile by the Honduran military.
 He was not acknowledged as de jure president by any government or international organization.
 The 2009 general election took place as planned in November and elected Porfirio Lobo Sosa to succeed Micheletti.

 Before serving as president, Micheletti was the president of Honduras' National Congress.
 A deputy in Congress since 1982, Micheletti is currently a member of the Liberal Party of Honduras.

 Family background

 Born in El Progreso, Yoro Department, Micheletti was the eighth of nine siblings (6 boys, 3 girls).

 Micheletti's father was Umberto Micheletti, who immigrated from the Bergamo province of Lombardy, Italy.
 His mother was Donatella Bain Moya, also born in El Progreso.

-He is married to Siomara Girón and they have 3 children.
+He is married to Siomara Girón and they have three children.

 Political career

 In 1963, Micheletti was a member of the honor guard of President Ramón Villeda, who was toppled by the military; Micheletti was arrested and jailed on 3 October and jailed for 27 days.
 In 1973 he moved to the United States, living in Tampa, Florida, then in New Orleans, Louisiana, for two years before returning to Honduras in 1976.
-While living in the USA he finished high school and started his own business.
+While living in the US he finished high school and started his own business.